Contrast-Security-OSS/DeveloperLearnGuide/docs/index.md

 Do you have another attack example to share?
 <br/>
 <br/>
-Or are ane any descriptions unclear?
+Are there any descriptions that are unclear?
 <br/>
 We welcome you to contribute to our guide by submitting an issue or pull request.
 <br/><br/>